chef-training/test_driven_cookbook_development/README.md

 $ yum update -y
 ```

-* INSTALL various editors and tools that the attendee will install: vim; emacs; nano; tree; and git.
+* INSTALL various editors and tools that the participant will install: vim; emacs; nano; tree; and git.

 * Install [Docker on CentOS](https://docs.docker.com/engine/installation/centos/)